List of G.I. Joe: A Real American Hero characters: Topside

 Topside is the G.I.
 Joe Team's Navy assault specialist.
 His real name is John Blanchet, and his rank is that of First Class Petty Officer in the United States Navy.
 Topside was born in Fort Wayne, Indiana, and was first released as an action figure in 1990.

 He grew up on a farm with his father; their pigs won many awards at the county fairs.
 Topside became known as the Fort Wayne 'Hog Master'.
 At age twenty, wanting a more exciting career, he joined the navy.
 Serving as a deckhand, he overheard tales of bragging from a G.I.
 Joe special ops team on their way to a mission.
 He challenged the entire team; this led to him being noticed and recruited.
 A quote on his file card indicates Topside takes physical punishment with ease.

 Topside appeared in the Devil's Due G.I.
 Joe series.
 In terms of the comics, he had worked with the Joe team a short time before they disbanded in 1994.
 Topside is part of the team to invade Cobra Island.
 He is also a featured character in part 1 of the "Fun Publishing" official "G.I.
 Joe Vs. Cobra" comic book released for the G.I.
 Joe conventions.

 Topside appeared in three episodes of the DiC G.I.
 Joe animated series: "An Officer and a Viperman" and "Ghost of Alcatraz" Part I and Part II.

 Torpedo

 Tracker

 Tracker was first released as an action figure in 1991.
 His real name is Christopher R. Groen, and he was born in Helena, Arkansas.
 Tracker is a Navy SEAL with a specialty in underwater arms development.
 In terms of tracking, escaping and evading, Tracker has outperformed the best the Joe team has to offer.

 Tracker appears in the DiC G.I.
-Joe animated series.
+Joe animated series, voiced by Phil Hayes.